Frequently Asked Questions

 What is the Voxel?

-The Voxel is a privately owned, 8,000 square foot blackbox theater in the heart of Baltimore city.
-It has two missions: by day, it is the teaching center and research lab for Figure 53; by night, it is a theater, incubator, and resource for performing artists.
+The Voxel is a privately owned black box theater in the heart of Baltimore city.
+It is the teaching center and research lab for Figure 53, as well as a theater, incubator, and resource for performing artists.

 Can I rent the space?